sqlbunny/sqlbunny/README.md

 }

-// Register my before insert hook for pilots models.AddPilotHook(boil.BeforeInsertHook, myHook)
+// Register my before insert hook for pilots models.AddPilotHook(bunny.BeforeInsertHook, myHook)
 ```

-Your `ModelHook` will always be defined as `func(boil.Executor, *Model) error`
+Your `ModelHook` will always be defined as `func(bunny.Executor, *Model) error`

 ### Transactions

-The boil.Executor interface powers all of SQLBoiler.
+The bunny.Executor interface powers all of sqlbunny.
 This means anything that conforms
 to the three `Exec/Query/QueryRow` methods can be used. `sql.DB`, `sql.Tx` as well as other
 libraries (`sqlx`) conform to this interface, and therefore any of these things may be
 used as an executor for any query in the system.
 This makes using transactions very simple: